google/WebFundamentals/src/content/en/fundamentals/native-hardware/build-for-webusb/index.md

     SUBSYSTEM=="usb", ATTR{idVendor}=="XXXX", ATTR{idProduct}=="XXXX", GROUP="plugdev"

 Replace `XXXX` with the hexadecimal vendor and product IDs for your device.
+These can be found by running a command like `lsusb`.
 This rule can be placed in a file in the `/etc/udev/rules.d` directory and takes effect as soon as the device is plugged in.
 No need to restart udev.

 ### Android